 Singing also triggers the release of both oxytocin and endorphins in the brain – which further relieves anxiety and helps your heart health.

 Regarding mental health, research shows that singing helps reduce sadness, anxiety, and depression, and has even been tied to improving chronic pain.

 However, remember to be kind to your household, particularly if you have followed tip #1 and woken up at 4:30 am.
 Blasting your tune out at full volume at that time is probably not so good for your health, particularly if it wakes up unhappy family or housemates.

 15. Take a Cold Shower

 It is probably best if you keep the water temperature right down if you sing in the shower.
-Scientists have surprisingly discovered that there are benefits in keeping your showers cold.
+Scientists have surprisingly discovered that there are benefits of keeping your showers cold.

 Not all of the benefits directly relate to your daily productivity, although they may have indirect long-term benefits.
 For instance, the scientists have discovered that your “brown fat” burns calories to keep you warm, so you lose weight in that cold shower.
 They also activate your immune system which strengthens your immunity and circulation.